devops-israel/devops-challenge/README.md

-# Welcome to the DevOps challange
+# Welcome to the DevOps challenge

 ### Prerequisites